 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and disclosures made in the accompanying notes to the financial statements.
-Our significant accounting policies that involve significant judgment and estimates include revenue recognition, inventory, accrued clinical liabilities, income taxes and stock-based compensation.
+Our significant accounting policies that involve significant judgment and estimates include revenue recognition, inventory and the related reserves, accrued clinical liabilities, income taxes and stock-based compensation.
 Actual results could differ materially from those estimates.